AdaptiveCity/acp_ttn_manager/README.md

 # Adaptive City Program TTN Manager
+This repo has been updated to support the changes made by the V3 transition.
+[V2 to V3 Changes](V2-V3_Changes.md)<br>
 ACP TTN Manager provides means to manage TTN application and devices.
 It supports the following functionalities;
 1. Get details of the TTN Application
 2. Get details of all the registered devices on any application